Cover of Brave, Not Perfect: Fear Less, Fail More, and Live Bolder

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from Brave, Not Perfect: Fear Less, Fail More, and Live Bolder:(Showing 23 of 23)
+The most popular highlights from Brave, Not Perfect: Fear Less, Fail More, and Live Bolder, saved by readers on Screvi.

 The desire to be perfect holds us back in so many ways.
 We don't speak up for ourselves, as we know deep down we should, because we don't want to be seen as pushy, bitchy, or just straight-up unlikeable.
 When we do speak up, many of us agonize and overthink how to express ourselves, trying to hit just the right note of assertiveness without seeming too "bossy" or aggressive.
 We obsessively analyze, consider, discuss, and weigh every angle before making a decision, no matter how small.
 And if we do, heaven forbid, make a mistake, we feel as though our world is falling apart.